 The Foraging Forest

-The Foraging Forest will be a community space in the outdoors, a place where people can learn about habitat restoration, native edibles, or perhaps, a moment of serenity in Simcha’s Corner.
+The planting site will grow to become an outdoor community space where people can learn about ecology, history, biology, and sustainable foraging – or simply enjoy a moment of serenity in Simcha’s Corner.

 Create a foraging forest in your own backyard